usf-cs272-fall2021/usf-cs272-fall2021.github.io/_homework/homework-setup.md

   - **Follow the `TODO` directions.** For example, if the `TODO` comment stated you must use a `HashSet` and your code does not, you could lose points even if you are passing all of the unit tests.

-  - **Properly submit your homework on time.** Remember, there are [no late homework](/syllabus.html#late-policy) submissions unless you apply for a [policy exception](/syllabus.html#policy-exceptions).
+  - **Properly submit your homework on time.** Remember, there are no late homework submissions unless you apply for a policy exception.
+See the syllabus for details.

-Post on [CampusWire]({{ site.data.info.links.forums.link }}) if you have any questions regarding what must be done for a homework assignment or a question about your homework grade.
+Post on [Piazza]({{ site.data.info.links.forums.link }}) if you have any questions regarding what must be done for a homework assignment or a question about your homework grade.